-The Chinese New Year / Spring festival is an absolutely huge event in Asia.
+The Chinese New Year/Spring festival is an absolutely huge event in Asia and Asian communities around the world.
 Ignoring the sales opportunities of this period would be a mistake!
 Get started now in order to get the most out of one of the most important holidays in the world.
-Remember, the New Year falls on February 12th in 2021.
+Remember, the New Year falls on 10 February 2024.

 Many holidays are celebrated differently from country to country.
 Sometimes, they don't even fall on the same day.
 Make sure you download our marketing calendar that provides you with the biggest holiday sales opportunities in the biggest European markets: